Skip to main content

 Autocert Use Staging

-Autocert Use Staging setting allows you to use Let's Encrypt's staging environment, which has more lenient usage limits than the production environment.
+The Autocert Use Staging setting allows you to use Let's Encrypt's staging environment, which has more generous usage limits than the production environment.
+If you're testing or using Autocert in development, you should use the staging environment so that you don't exceed Let's Encrypt's rate limits.

 How to configure